BMW Radio CCC DIY Repair

 You can try fixing it by following the instructions below, but there is no guarantee it will work and how long it will last.

 The best solution is to find a shop that repairs BMW CCC units.
 You remove the CCC and ship it in for repair.
-Once the unit is fixed, install it on your BMW; no need to code anything.
+Once the unit is fixed, install it on your BMW; there is no need to code anything.
 You can find BMW CCC Repair Service offered even on eBay.

 - Next, I had to access the circuit board with the defective chips.
 Reading online, it said you need to start from the top.
 Well, that was not quite right.
 On top are the DVD and CD drive but no circuit board I was looking for.
 After spending 30 minutes getting to the bottom of the CCC, I realized I was on the wrong path.
 It’s time to stop and re-evaluate.
 Next, I looked at the bottom of the unit, where I noticed the circuit board.